Earn Passive Income From September Dividend Stocks

 9. NYSE: SO – Southern Company

-Southern hasn’t been without its challenges the last several years.
-But I still own the stock.
+Southern has had operational challenges over the last several years, but I still own the stock.
 Here’s more about dividends from this power company.

-Next, it’s time for the last stock paying dividends in September…
+Next, it’s time for the tenth stock to pay dividends in September…

 10. NYSE: WEC – Wisconsin Energy Group